bitcraze/crazyflie-clients-python/README.md

 ## Contribute

-Everyone is encouraged to contribute to the CrazyFlie library by forking the Github repository and making a pull request or opening an issue.
+Everyone is encouraged to contribute to the CrazyFlie library by forking the GitHub repository and making a pull request or opening an issue.